deepjavalibrary/djl/docs/load_model.md

 - filters: defines search filters that must match the properties of the model
 - options: defines engine/model specific options to load the model
 - arguments: defines model specific arguments to load the model

+*Note:* If multiple model matches the criteria you specified, the first one will be returned.
+The result is not deterministic.

 ### Load model from local file system